Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Entropy and Fisher information in the Kolmogorov equation

 \begin{remark} The hypothesis~\eqref{eq:fishercond} on the regularized potential allows us to get a clean $\frac{1}{2}$ in the bound~\eqref{eq:boundwith1/2} so we get a $\frac{1}{4}$ in~\eqref{eq:fisher_dissipation}.
 However, \eqref{eq:fishercond} can be replaced by the more general condition

 with $\theta> -\gamma /\sqrt{22}$, which yields~\eqref{eq:fisher_dissipation} with a positive constant depending on $\theta$ rather than $\frac{1}{4}$. \end{remark}

 \begin{remark} In all rigor, a regularization argument is necessary to perform the computations above on weak solutions.
-We can solve $\partial_t F^{N,\varepsilon}_t = \mathcal{Q}^N( F^{N,\varepsilon}_t)+\varepsilon \Delta F^{N,\varepsilon}_t$, which has a unique \textit{smooth} solution for any $\varepsilon>0$, by classical uniformly parabolic theory.
-Entropy and Fisher information also decrease along the heat flow, so we can write the same estimates with an additional signed dissipation term that we can ignore.
-Using the tightness provided by the Fisher information, we can extract a limit $F^{N,\varepsilon}\rightarrow\tilde{F}^N$ as $\varepsilon\rightarrow 0$ which is easily seen to be a weak solution to~\eqref{eq:kol}, and by uniqueness $\tilde{F}^N=F^N$.
+We can work with a particle system with Kolmogorov equation $\partial_t F^{N,\varepsilon}_t = \mathcal{Q}^N( F^{N,\varepsilon}_t)+\varepsilon \Delta F^{N,\varepsilon}_t$, which has a unique \textit{smooth} solution for any $\varepsilon>0$, by classical uniformly parabolic theory.
+Entropy and Fisher information also decrease along the heat flow, so we can write the same estimates with an additional dissipation term that we can ignore.
+Using the tightness provided by the Fisher information, we can then let $\varepsilon\rightarrow 0$ and the well-posedness of the particle system ensures that we recover the law $F^N$ in the limit.
 We can easily pass the estimates on the entropy and the Fisher information to the limit because all the terms are lower semi-continuous for the weak convergence of probability measures (it is well known for $I$ and $H$, and proven in Proposition~\ref{prop:convexlscsuperadditve} for the production/dissipation terms).
 The lower semi-continuity makes it so we only obtain an inequality rather than an equality in the estimates.

 We kept a formal approach to lighten the presentation.
-For a more detailed study of~\eqref{eq:kol} without any regularization on $\alpha$, see \cite{CarrilloGuo2025}. \end{remark}
+For a more detailed study of~\eqref{eq:kol} without any regularization on $\alpha$, see \cite{CarrilloGuo2025}.
+The same regularization technique was invoked in \cite[Proof of Proposition 5.1]{FournierHaurayMischler2014}. \end{remark}